 Advantages & Disadvantages of Natural Disinfection Systems

-So, the big deal with natural disinfection, obviously it has some advantages doesn’t really need a lot of oversight.
-Doesn’t need much maintenance, little if any power cost really doesn’t have any chemical cost to speak of, but the downside is lack of predictable results, we can’t guarantee that we’re going to make the requirement.
-And most regulating agencies require that we meet the requirement every day and we can’t do that with natural disinfection.
+So, the big deal with natural disinfection, obviously it has some advantages, doesn’t really need a lot of oversight.
+Doesn’t need much maintenance, little if any power cost doesn’t have any chemical cost to speak of, but the downside is lack of predictable results.
+We can’t guarantee that we’re going to make the requirement.
+And most regulating agencies require that we meet the requirement every day, and we can’t do that with natural disinfection.
 It’s easily upset by changes in the environment.
 What happens if the wind comes along and blows leaves and dirt into the system?
 So. the biggest problem with this is the lack of predictable results.
-If we determine that really we can’t guarantee natural disinfection, we have to go to something that is chemical and there are a couple of common types of chemical disinfection.
+If we determine that we can’t guarantee natural disinfection, we have to go to something that is chemical, and there are a couple of common types of chemical disinfection.

 Chlorination Wastewater Disinfection Systems

 How much chlorine do we really have to use if we’re going to disinfect?
 Well, if this is primary effluent, probably something in the order of 15 milligrams per liter.
-Trickling filter you’ll note is about 10 and every plant’s different, as we all know, but this is kind of a guide.
+The trickling filter you’ll note is about ten, and every plant’s different, as we all know, but this is kind of a guide.
 Activated sludge doesn’t require as much should about eight.
 The more treated we get the lower, the amount of dosage, generally.

 Let’s talk about the advantages and disadvantages of chlorination and chlorine disinfection systems.

 It’s a very effective disinfectant.
-It’s easy to maintain and most of us know how to do that because we do it on the waterside as well.
+It’s easy to maintain, and most of us know how to do that because we do it on the waterside as well.
 We could make a combined chlorine residual if we want.
-There are just a lot of advantages in that method.
+There are just a lot of advantages to that method.

 Back to the iron magnesium manganese, things like that.
-The chlorine will tend to oxidize these chemicals and when that happens, it does consume your disinfectant.
+The chlorine will tend to oxidize these chemicals, and when that happens, it does consume your disinfectant.
 And again, we talked about everyone probably has iron in their water in some form.
 The TDS of the effluent treated is often increased by chlorine systems.
-The chloride content is also often increased and that is a problem for a number of people who have chloride limits in their affluent permit.
-So, there are a number of things that aren’t always perfect.
+The chloride content is also often increased, and that is a problem for a number of people who have chloride limits in their affluent permit.
+So, things that aren’t always perfect.

 So a much less popular chemical disinfection system is ozone.
-There are a few ozone systems around, it seems like oftentimes they were much more popular back in the 1970s than they are today.
+There are a few ozone systems around.
+It seems like oftentimes, they were much more popular back in the 1970s than they are today.
 Although that’s a pretty generalized statement, I think that’s fairly true.
-So key Iowa design requirements, again, common with many other states, the ozone is really not that different from chlorine gas, it’s produced on site.
+So key Iowa design requirements, again, common with many other states, the ozone is not that different from chlorine gas.
+It’s produced on site.
 And then it’s put in solution on that site.
 And you’re going to note a lot of things here that are very similar.
 You notice that it takes a long and large concrete contact tank.
 Again, the baffled length is a 40-1 ratio.
 Remember that from the chlorine side?
 Same thing.
 Duplicate tanks are required, same as chlorine.
 So, we really didn’t change anything between those two chemicals.